kyma-project/examples/kiali/README.md

 If you use [Jaeger](https://www.jaegertracing.io/) for distributed tracing, Kiali can use your Jaeger instance to [provide traces](https://kiali.io/docs/features/tracing/).

-For integration instructions, read [Jaeger configuration](https://kiali.io/docs/configuration/p8s-jaeger-grafana/jaeger/).
+For integration instructions, read [Kiali: Jaeger configuration](https://kiali.io/docs/configuration/p8s-jaeger-grafana/jaeger/).

 ### Integrate Grafana